Moving to Malaysia: A Guide for Expats to Live Here

 5. Other documentation specific to different bank requirements

-One obstacle to note about banking in Malaysia is that certain actions that you need to do in the bank, you sometimes have to go back to the bank office where you first opened your account.
+One obstacle to note about banking in Malaysia is that certain actions that you need to do in the bank, you sometimes have to go back to the bank branch where you opened your account.

 To illustrate, I had opened an account in Klang.
 I moved further away from that particular bank, but when I wanted to update certain details for that account, I had to go all the way back to Klang to do it, instead of being able to update my details at any bank branch close to me.

-Here is an article by B2BPAY on how to open a bank account and a list of local and international banks in Malaysia.
+Here is an article by B2BPAY on how to open a bank account and here is a list of local and international banks in Malaysia.

-Once you have a bank, then, you can send money from your home bank account to Malaysia and make a credit card here.
+Once you have a bank account, you can now send money from your home bank account to Malaysia and apply for a credit card here.

 Utilities and Bills

-Once you secure a rented or your own property, you have to make sure you open accounts with the water, electricity and sewerage offices.
+Once you’ve secured a rented or owned property, you have to open accounts with the water, electricity, and sewerage offices.
 You can only register to have the accounts under your name once the previous bills (accumulated by the former tenant or owner) have been fully paid.

 Thus, it is important to check with your landlord or the house seller about the status of the bill payments before you sign your rental or house purchase agreement.

-Electricity is provided by Tenaga Malaysia, water by Air Selangor (supplier differs by state) and sewerage by Indah Water.
-To open accounts, I went to their offices with the relevant documents in hand.
+Electricity is provided by Tenaga Malaysia, water by Air Selangor (suppliers differ by state) and sewerage by Indah Water.
+To open accounts, I went to their offices with all the necessary documents in hand.

 There are three main Internet service providers (ISP) in Malaysia.
 They offer a range of packages that cater to your bandwidth needs and budget.
-The ISPs are Maxis broadband, Time broadband and Telekom that brings you Unifi fibre broadband.
+The ISPs are Maxis broadband, Time broadband and Telekom which offers Unifi fibre broadband.

-You can choose from different mobile phone providers and even a wider array of packages for you on-the-go Internet needs for your smartphones.
-Different plan options incur different fees and charges.
-Evaluate your needs and select the plans carefully.
+You can choose from different mobile phone providers and a wide array of mobile data packages for your smartphone.
+Different plan options incur different fees and charges, so evaluate your needs and select a plan carefully.

-The main providers are Digi, Maxis, Celcom and U-Mobile.
-You can choose to go for either a post-paid plan (fixed monthly billing), or a pre-paid plan (top up when you have used up your credit as you go).
-When you sign up for some of these plans, you may even get a new phone for next to nothing as you pay for your mobile bills.
-It’s a win-win situation I say.
+The main telecom providers are Digi, Maxis, Celcom and U-Mobile.
+You can choose either a postpaid plan (fixed monthly billing) or a prepaid plan (top up your data as needed).
+When you sign up for some of these plans, you may even get an option to receive a new phone at a minimal cost while you continue paying for your mobile bill under the current plan.
+I’d say it’s a win-win situation.

-If you want to watch netflix or movies from your home country, then you might need to apply for a VPN.
+If you wish to watch shows and/or movies available to stream only from your home country, you might need to apply for a VPN.
+Or, you can subscribe to Netflix.

 Once those are all settled, you will start receiving your bills by post or inbox.
-Bill payments are easy as all of them can be done online or using credit card.
+Paying bills is easy as it can be done online or by using a credit card.

 Medical Care and Insurance

 Foreigners can get healthcare at either the government or private clinics and hospitals.
-Private ones would charge a lot more than government-run ones.
-It is advisable for a person to buy health insurance if he or she is not covered by the employer.
+Private hospitals charge a lot more than government hospitals.
+In any case, it is advisable to buy health insurance especially if you’re unemployed and therefore not under an employer-sponsored insurance plan.

-However, most employers in Malaysia do provide a medical card and health insurance after you work a certain amount of time with the company.
-Bigger companies would normally also provide insurance coverage for the staff’s spouse and children.
+Note that most employers in Malaysia typically provide a health card and health insurance after you’ve worked for a certain period in the same company.
+Large companies provide insurance coverage not just for the employee but also the employee’s spouse and children.

-For any reason you do not have insurance or cannot afford to go to a private institution, you can seek help from the government clinic or hospital.
-I had one such experience when I was down with Dengue fever and sought treatment at the Klinik Kesihatan closest to me.
+If, for any reason, you do not have insurance and therefore cannot afford to go to a private hospital, you can opt to go to a government clinic or hospital.
+I had one experience going to a government-run hospital when I contracted Dengue fever; I sought treatment at the Klinik Kesihatan closest to my residence.

-Although I consulted and had blood tests at the clinic several times and once at the government hospital, I paid only less than MYR100 (USD23) in total.
+Although I consulted and had blood tests at a clinic several times and once at the government hospital, I paid only around MYR100 (US$23) in total.

-My experience visiting the private clinic overall has been good and fast.
-Each consultation including medication for common illnesses like fever, would cost at least MYR50 (USD11) and at most around MYR100 (USD23).
-Of course, it could be a lot more expensive if you had more complicated illnesses.
+My experience visiting a private clinic has been quick and efficient.
+Each consultation, including medication for common illnesses like fever, would cost at least MYR50 (US$11) and at most around MYR100 (US$23).

-Dental care is expensive if you visit a private practice.
-Most companies do not cover the expenses for dental work.
-Be prepared to fork out a few hundred ringgit for a wisdom tooth extraction, or you can wait for your turn at the government hospital if you would like to pay a lot less!
+Dental care is expensive if you get it from a private clinic.
+Most companies’ health insurance do not cover the expenses for dental work.
+Be prepared to fork out a few hundred ringgit for a wisdom tooth extraction, or wait for your turn at the government hospital if you would like to pay a lot less!

-If you would like to buy your own insurance, there is a wide variety of agencies that can help you with that.
-Agents would be more than happy to visit you at home or office to explain to you the packages that they have according to your budget and specific needs.
+If you would like to buy your own insurance, there is a wide variety of insurance agencies that can help you.
+Agents would be more than happy to visit you at home or the office to explain to you the packages they offer based on your budget and specific needs.

 Food

-There is a HUGE variety of food here and it seems to be one of the most important topics among Malaysians.
-People bond over food and they talk about it all the time.
-Malaysians are proud of their food, which is a mixture of Malay, Indian, Chinese, east Malaysian, foreign and fusion cuisines.
-Food is affordable and accessible 24 hours a day here.
+There is a HUGE variety of food here, and food seems to be a particularly favorite topic among Malaysians.
+Locals bond over food and they talk about it all the time.
+Malaysians are, in fact, proud of their food, which is a mixture of Malay, Indian, Chinese, east Malaysian, foreign, and fusion cuisines.

 There are lots of food stalls and street food in Malaysia

-My favorite local street food is the Ramly burger.
+My favorite local street food is Ramly burger.
 You can see these stalls everywhere.
-Their burger ayam special (chicken patty burger with egg) costs only MYR4 (USD0.90).
+Their burger ayam special (chicken patty burger with egg) costs only MYR6 (US$1.25).

-To locate a Ramly stall near you, search it on your Google map.
-My other favorite is pan mee, which is a flat noodle dish topped with minced pork, black fungus, fried anchovies and spring onion.
-It comes with a bowl of soup filled with leafy vegetable and fried bean curd skin.
-This costs MYR6 (USD1.40) at most coffee shops.
+To locate a Ramly stall near you, search it on Google Map.
+My other favorite is pan mee, a flat noodle dish topped with minced pork, black fungus, fried anchovies, and spring onions.
+It comes with a bowl of soup filled with leafy vegetables and fried bean curd skin.
+It costs MYR6 (US$1.40) in most coffee shops.

-That said, don’t miss out on trying these local delights when you are here.
-Avoid touristy places if you want to get the most authentic and best-priced food.
-Ask the locals for tips on where to find those.
+That said, don’t miss out on local delights when you are herein Malaysia.
+If you want to get the most authentic and reasonably priced dishes, avoid places that cater to tourists.
+Ask the locals for tips on where to find good food joints.

 Language and Culture

 Be prepared for a major culture shock when it comes to languages spoken in Malaysia.
-When people speak Chinese, they are actually speaking different dialects (i.e. Mandarin, Cantonese, Hakka, Hokkien, etc.); not just one Chinese language.
-The same goes to Indians, they speak different dialects (i.e. Tamil, Hindi, etc.) as well.
+When people speak Chinese, they are actually speaking different dialects (i.e., Mandarin, Cantonese, Hakka, Hokkien, etc.) instead of just one.
+Ditto Indians, who speak different dialects (i.e., Tamil, Hindi, etc.) as well.

-People speak in different accents and with word substitutes depending on what region they come from.
+People speak in different accents and use word substitutes depending on the region they come from.

-The national language of the country is Malay.
-Malay is widely used in government agencies, so it would be great help if you could ask a friend or colleague to help you when you visit these places and need to fill up forms that are only in Malay.
+The national language of the country is Malay, which is widely used in government agencies.
+This is why it pays to ask a friend or colleague to help you when you visit these places and need to fill up forms that are only in Malay.

-Personally, I feel that Malay is easy to learn and knowing it will ease a lot of communication and business you conduct.
-However, many people especially those living in urban areas in Malaysia speak English well, and foreigners will find it easy to ask for and get information in English.
+Personally, I feel that Malay is easy to learn, and knowing how to speak it will ease a lot of personal and professional interactions.
+However, many people, especially those living in urban areas in Malaysia, speak English well, and foreigners will find it easy to obtain information in English.

-Malaysians do not wear shoes in the house, so please remember to remove them before you step into their houses.
-This may be true for some offices and shops as well.
+Malaysians do not wear shoes inside their house, so please remember to remove yours before you step inside a Malaysian friend’s home.
+The same may apply in some offices and shops as well.

 There are many religious and cultural festivals here.
-Public holidays for these festivals are spread out through the year to allow people to celebrate or balik kampung (go back to their hometowns).
-This is one of the highlights of living in Malaysia.
+Public holidays for these festivals are spread throughout the year to allow people to celebrate or go back to their hometowns (balik kampung).
+Observing these festivals is one of the highlights of living in Malaysia.

 Socializing

-I have made friends mainly through work.
-My circle of friends is made up of current and former colleagues during my stay here.
+I have made friends mainly at the workplace, so my circle of friends consists of current and former colleagues.

 Timeline

-Here, I will give a rough estimation of how much time some processes took.
+Here, I will provide a rough estimate of the time required for some processes.

 Pre-Move

-Different people will require different durations of preparation.
-I took about a month to inform my family about my decision to move, to gather all the information I needed relating to visas, to apply for my passport, to buy the flight tickets and tie up loose ends.
+The amount of time to sort one’s pre-move affairs varies from person to person.
+In my case, I took about a month to inform my family about my decision to move, gather all the visa-related information I needed, apply for a passport, buy the flight tickets, and tie up loose ends.

 Long Term Social Visit Pass Application and Approval

-I applied for my Pass within my first month of stay in Malaysia.
-All in all, it took about a week to get my documents stamped, application submitted, approval and passport returned to me with the valid pass.
+I applied for my pass within my first month of stay in Malaysia.
+All in all, it took about a week to get my documents stamped, application submitted, and approval and passport returned to me with the valid pass.
 Read this guide for a detailed description of the process.

-If you are applying for Employment Pass, please check with your potential employer regarding the duration the process might take for you.
+If you are applying for an Employment Pass, please check with your potential employer regarding how long it might take.

 Now, on to You